South Africa sits high on the bucket list of most adventurous travelers.

 My experience in the country is vast, having spent my entire childhood in Cape Town, driving the Garden Route every year and exploring towns near and far.
 I’ve visited some of the best parts of the African bush, surfed the west coast (Atlantic) and east coast (Indian) oceans, explored most of the biggest cities, and studied the deep culture and heritage of the country.

-Other than Cape Town, my favorite places in South Africa are mainly along the east coast, from the Garden Route, and towards the Eastern Cape wild coast.
-I won’t lie, I haven’t spent much time in Pretoria or Bloemfontein, but neither of these cities rank super high on the tourism list anyways.
+Other than Cape Town, my favorite places in South Africa are mainly along the east coast, from the Garden Route and towards the Eastern Cape wild coast.
+I won’t lie, I haven’t spent much time in Pretoria or Bloemfontein, but neither of these cities hold much appeal for tourists anyway.

 When compared with the USA or Europe, the cost of travel in South Africa is relatively affordable.
 Besides the stark natural beauty, tourists flock to this far-flung country each year to experience the incredible quality of life.
 Part of it – South Africa has some of the best restaurants in the world.
 I’ve traveled the world over, yet I have never found another place serving such incredible food for a reasonable price.